Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

 > **IMPORTANT:** This procedure is only needed when upgrading CSM, not performing a fresh install.
 This procedure should be run after CSM has been fully upgraded including the discovery job.

-### Procedure

 1. In CSM 1.0 and earlier releases, the `hms-discovery` job and RTS treated all PDUs as if were made by ServerTech.
 After the upgrade to CSM 1.2, RTS will still think the HPE PDUs in the system are ServerTech PDUs.
 Remove these erroneous HPE PDU entries for RTS from Vault.

     1. Get Vault password and create Vault alias.